King William Street will soon be getting its own slice of Japan, with new teppanyaki restaurant K L Teppanyaki opening its doors very soon.

 While the K L Teppanyaki team is keeping the big reveal close to their chests with no social media pages, websites, or images of the space released publicly yet, we’ll keep you updated about progress.

-K L Teppanyaki is due to open in six weeks at 21 King Williams Street, Adelaide CBD.
+K L Teppanyaki will be found at 21 King William Street, Adelaide CBD.